bagdeabhishek/bagdeabhishek.github.io/ngrok.md

 Change the PATH_OF_GIT_REPO variable to point to your repo location on the system and you are set.

 ## Modify the systemd service to run the above script every time Ngrok restarts
-Once you do the above changes you'll also need to take care f the case when the ngrok service is restarted.
+Once you do the above changes you'll also need to take care of the case when the ngrok service is restarted.
 To make sure our telegram_bot service restarts when ngrok service restarts include the following parameter in the unit section.
 ```ini
 PartOf=ngrok.service
 ```